AdarshDogra-CloudDevops/labguide2/lab3-auto-scaling.md

 # Lab 3: Creating an Auto Scaling Group

+## 📝 Overview – Auto Scaling Group (ASG)

+An **Auto Scaling Group (ASG)** automatically manages the number of EC2 instances in response to demand or failures.

+Key benefits of ASG:
+- **High availability** – ensures a minimum number of instances are always running
+- **Scalability** – increases or decreases instance count based on load
+- **Self-healing** – replaces unhealthy or terminated instances automatically
+- Integrates with **Launch Templates** for consistent instance configuration
+- Can be attached to a **Load Balancer** for seamless traffic distribution

+ASG helps maintain performance while optimizing costs.

 In this lab, we will create an **Auto Scaling Group (ASG)** that launches EC2 instances using the Launch Template and attaches them to the Load Balancer.

 ---